michaeldijk/breakingbadme/README.md

 * [Bootstrap5, BETA2](https://getbootstrap.com/) - I used Bootstrap 5.0.0 BETA as my framework
 * [Favicon-Generator](https://www.favicon-generator.org/) - Used to generate the favicon icon, and code to accompany the icon
 * [Codeply | Skelly](https://www.codeply.com/p/P0KN7DNsEq) - Used example #1, and adjusted it to suit my site/needs, as I wanted to style the dark/lightmode button on the right, center Navbar-Brand and left the links to the site, this example showed exactly how to use the Bootstrap Navbar.
+* [Codepen | Sanne van Tongelen](https://codepen.io/savant/pen/gbaveO) - Used this quiz example, and adjusted it to suit my site/needs, as I wanted to create a quiz as addition to my other options (API integration (leafletJS maps / breakingbad API)), this example showed exactly how to create a simple quiz.
+I then incorporated a difficulty level, option, a modal to explain the options / use, and a restart at the end of the game, for both win & loosing.
+Code has been atributed correctly.

 ##### CSS
 * [CSS-Tricks](https://css-tricks.com/perfect-full-page-background-image/) - For help with getting the main section image to align, centered and on each device.